Mandelbrot set image very small Mohammed.Amin.com

 The tax treatment of Islamic finance in Western countries and Muslim majority countries

-This is my chapter of the book "Euromoney Encyclopedia of Islamic Finance" edited by Aly Korshid and published by Euromoney Books.
+This is my chapter of the book "Euromoney Encyclopedia of Islamic Finance" edited by Aly Khorshid and published by Euromoney Books.
 My goal in writing it was to explain the different approaches to the taxation of Islamic finance taken by the UK and some Muslim majority countries.

 The role of the UK as an international centre for Islamic banking and finance